 First, wear your mask and gloves as acetone is a dangerous chemical that’ll dissolve both paint and grains.

 Open up the pot and pour the Acetone into some container.
-Also, put some piece of cloth into the Acetone mixture and rub it onto the plastic.
+Also, put some pieces of cloth into the Acetone mixture and rub it onto the plastic.

 You’ll notices that the Paint will already have started coming off.
 You should wear some gloves to protect your hands.
 So, keep yourself safe – don’t get the chemical into your mouth or eyes.